top of page

 • 2 min read

-That our prayer and work together as a Church and parish community may be songs of thanksgiving to our gracious God: let us pray to the Lord.
+That our Church and parish community may be a faithful witness to the love and mercy of our heavenly Father: let us pray to the Lord.

 That God will hear the prayers we now offer in the silence of our hearts [Pause...]: let us pray to the Lord.